x

 Lawmakers discuss if VC Summer site is still viable, 7 years after project was abandoned

-FAIRFIELD COUNTY, S.C. — South Carolina lawmakers are discussing the viability of the construction site at V.C.
-Summer Nuclear Station, where two nuclear reactors were abandoned in 2017.
+FAIRFIELD COUNTY, S.C. — South Carolina lawmakers are discussing the viability of the V.C.
+Summer Nuclear Station construction site, where two nuclear reactors were abandoned in 2017.

-The site already has been home to a reactor for 40 years.
-But a decade and a half ago Santee Cooper and SCE&G (now Dominion Energy) agreed to build two more reactors at the site.
-They spent billions on the project before walking away from it, a fiasco led to thousands losing their jobs, multiple indictments and convictions of executives, and in part led to SCE&G and its parent company SCANA merging with Dominion Energy.
+The site has already been home to a reactor for 40 years.
+But a decade and a half ago, Santee Cooper and SCE&G (now Dominion Energy) agreed to build two more reactors at the site.
+They spent billions on the project before walking away from it.
+The fiasco led to thousands losing their jobs, multiple indictments and convictions of executives, and, in part, SCE&G and its parent company SCANA merging with Dominion Energy.

-But at a meeting Wednesday for the Special Committee on South Carolina’s Energy Future, lawmakers discussed several ways to expand the state's energy capabilities.
-The Committee has heard testimony from utilities, saying the state's energy needs are expanding.
-They discussed the viability of a proposed gas plant in Candadys near the Edisto River, and restarting construction on the two abandoned reactors at the Fairfield County VC Summer site, which sit alongside one functioning reactor.
+However, at a meeting Wednesday for the Special Committee on South Carolina’s Energy Future, lawmakers discussed several ways to expand the state's energy capabilities.
+The committee has heard testimony from utilities, saying the state's energy needs are expanding.
+They discussed the viability of a proposed gas plant in Candadys near the Edisto River and restarting construction on the two abandoned reactors at the Fairfield County VC Summer site, which sit alongside one functioning reactor.

 "We got to find out as to whether it's even viable in the licenses, because that's a big deal with nuclear plants," said Senate Majority Leader Shane Massey, R-Edgefield.
 "Where are we on the licenses?
 What's still available, what's not available?
 What would it cost to renew or to or to get stuff back in play?"